zjestrella-r7/plugin-sdk-docs/README.md

   <type name>:
      <parameter #1 identifier>:
         type: <choose from a valid type>
-        name: <optional: descriptive name for the UI>
+        name: <optional, descriptive name for the UI>
-        description: <optional: string description>
+        description: <optional, string description>
-        default: <optional:  default>
+        default: <optional,  default>
-        required: <optional: true or false, default is false.
+        required: <optional, true or false, default is false.
 Set to true if required>
      <parameter #2 identifier>:
         type: <choose from a valid type>
-        name: <optional: descriptive name for the UI>
+        name: <optional, descriptive name for the UI>
-        description: <optional: string description>
+        description: <optional, string description>
-        default: <optional:  default>
+        default: <optional,  default>
-        required: <optional: true or false, default is false.
+        required: <optional, true or false, default is false.
 Set to true if required>
      ...

 ```